 The Zanzibar International Film Festival (ZIFF) Is a non-governmental, non-political and non-profit organization.
 The festival was established in 1997 and the films submitted are based on a different theme each year, this year's theme is 'Finding Joy – Kusikia Furaha'

 The festival will run from the 7th - 15th July 2018 and attracts international guests as well as those from the African continent.

 Not only does the festival have the best cutting edge cinema but it also provides the best parties with live music, DJ's, dance and performance happening at several venues across the eight days.
 The festival also gets you involved with the local community with exhibitions, workshops, and cultural tours.

-The Knysna Oyster Festival is a popular sport and lifestyle festival in South Africa with over a hundred events taking place over ten days between the 7th and 16th July 2017.
+The Knysna Oyster Festival is a popular sport and lifestyle festival in South Africa with over a hundred events taking place over ten days between the 29th to 8th July 2018.

 This fun-filled family-friendly event includes marathons, swimming races, golf tournaments, cooking competitions, whisky tastings, live music, gourmet food and of course, oysters.
 The Wine Festival & Night Market showcases some of South Africa’s premier winemakers, and tastings are available as well as delectable food and wine pairings.